 Egremont Russet is prized as the most delicious of the English russets.
 A classic English Victorian variety, believed to have been raised by the Earl of Egremont from Sussex, England in 1872.
 Rich, nutty, distinctive flesh with a perfect balance of sweet and sharp.
 Skin is a muted gold flecked with yellow and nearly covered with russet.
 The Egremont Russet is a wonderful component in salads and a popular partner for cheese.
 Tree is upright growing and a regular cropper.

-Almost all of our apple trees (exception noted) and a few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
+||Certified Organic: Our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
 Our growing methods restore, maintain and enhance ecological harmony by avoiding the use of synthetic fertilizers, pesticides and genetic modification (GMO).

-Growing Considerations for Egremont Russet apple
+Growing Considerations for Egremont Russet England 1872

-Rootstock: Semi-dwarf MM 111
+Rootstock: MM 111 (Semi-dwarf)

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.